bramstein/website/src/writing/index.md

 <p class="intro">My articles have appeared in PAGE Magazine, 8 Faces magazine, the Dev.Opera blog, and the Typekit blog.
 I’m also the author of the Web Fonts Performance chapter in Smashing Book 5.</p>

+# Preload Hints For Web Fonts
+<p class=subtitle>August 7, 2015</p>

+Web fonts are a popular topic in the web performance community.
+However, one fundamental problem is often overlooked: web fonts are lazy loaded.
+Can web font preload hints help us?
+[Continue reading…](preload-hints-for-web-fonts.html)

 # Detecting System Fonts Without Flash
 <p class="subtitle">July 30, 2015</p>